claremacrae/claremacrae.github.io/_posts/2020-08-28-emily-bache-approvaltests-training.md

 * "Printer" is a nicer analogy than "[To String](https://github.com/approvals/ApprovalTests.cpp/blob/master/doc/ToString.md)" for explaining how to covert any object to text for use in Approval Tests.
 * [All-Pairs or Pairwise Testing](https://en.wikipedia.org/wiki/All-pairs_testing) is a powerful alternative to [Combination](https://github.com/approvals/ApprovalTests.cpp/blob/master/doc/TestingCombinations.md#top) testing, as it greatly reduces the number of combinations of values required - speeding up the tests.
+* We saw a nice technique in the [Lift Kata](https://github.com/emilybache/Lift-Kata) of approving a sequence of steps in a single file - perhaps like a story-board or a time-sequence.
+This could be implemented with [verifyAll()](https://github.com/approvals/ApprovalTests.cpp/blob/master/doc/how_tos/TestContainerContents.md#top) - but Llewellyn pointed out that it might be useful to add this as a first-class concept in the Approval Tests libraries, for more easy-to-interpret output.

 ### TextTest